 Site-Specific Performance, Digital Graphic,

-Video 48’24’’ (three chapters: A Cigarette of Time, A Permanent Waiting, A Strange Land )
+Performance Video, 48’24’’ (Three parts: A Cigarette of Time, A Permanent Waiting, A Strange Land)

 Through the continuous practice, it shows the adaptation of the physicality and further develops my body memory with this foreign land.

 Study i- Contact Sheet